Who We Are

 - NPC’s own volunteer outreach to the homeless in our vicinity through distribution of food and hygiene products

-- the addition of Latinx families who have begun regularly attending worship services
+- the addition of Hispanic families who have begun regularly attending worship services

 - ongoing efforts to provide bilingual outreach to Spanish-speaking congregants

-- our facilities, which provide flexible opportunities for both worship and fellowship
+- our facility provides flexible opportunities for both worship and fellowship

 - an aging congregation